 How to Select the Right PoE Media Converter?

 How to choose the best PoE media converter that suits your network requirement?
 There are some points you should consider.

-Data rate: the data rate of the PoE media converter is the first thing that should be considered.
+Data rate: The data rate of the PoE media converter is the first thing that should be considered.
 There are 10M, 100M, 1000M, 10/100M, and 10/100/1000M PoE media converters in the market which can be chosen as you need.

-Duplex mode: as some PoE media converters can only be used as full duplex but not half duplex, packet loss may occur when it is connected with the switch or hub that supports half duplex.
-So make sure it supports full duplex and half duplex.
+Duplex mode: As some PoE media converters can only be used as full duplex but not half duplex, packet loss may occur when it is connected with the switch or hub that supports half duplex.
+So make sure whether the PoE media converter supports either full duplex or half duplex or supports both of full duplex and half duplex.

-Standards: generally PoE media converter are IEEE802.3af, IEEE802.3at, or IEEE802.3bt compliant.
+Standards: Generally PoE media converter are IEEE802.3af, IEEE802.3at, or IEEE802.3bt compliant.
 Confirm that the PoE media converter you want supports these standards or there may be some compatibility problems.